12 Ways To Still Do Plastic Free July

 This year has been tough for everyone and sometimes you want to surprise loved ones with something to make them smile.
 It doesn’t mean you have to accept single use plastic.

-They offer a range of fresh, seasonal, ethically sourced and utterly stunning hand-tied bouquets, plants and subscription flowers and have kindly given us a 25% off code – just use code PEBBLE25 at checkout.
+They offer a range of fresh, seasonal, ethically sourced and utterly stunning hand-tied bouquets, plants and subscription flowers.

 3. Stop buying single use handwash